Hydration in POTS Is Not Just About Drinking More Water

 Understanding how salt, fluids, and blood volume work together is the key to improving symptoms and restoring physiological stability.

-The human body does not simply “hold onto” water.
-It carefully regulates fluid and electrolyte balance to maintain stability.
+But for many patients, it doesn’t work.
+It is because the humans do not simply “hold onto” water, we carefully regulates fluid and electrolyte balance to maintain stability.
 When large amounts of plain water are consumed without the proper electrolyte support, the body responds by increasing urine production to maintain equilibrium.
+Much of what is consumed is lost rather than retained.
+This is why hydration strategies in POTS must go beyond water alone.

 In POTS, the underlying issue often involves reduced effective blood volume and impaired autonomic regulation.
 When blood volume is insufficient, less blood returns to the heart when upright.
 The body compensates by increasing heart rate in an attempt to maintain blood flow to the brain.
+This leads to the hallmark symptoms patients experience:

 Lightheadedness